 The history of garage door safety regulations, as with many industries, begins at a low level in the 1970s and remained at a weak level of consumer protection until the early 1990s.
-There were a total of 54 deaths of young children pinned to the pavement by descending automatic garage doors (referred to, somewhat neutrally, as “entrapment”) over an eight-year span ending in 1990, with many more injured.
-As we approach and enter Annual Garage Door Safety Month, this one statistic provides a sobering reminder of what was then, and a reason to be glad for what we may take for granted today.
+There were a total of 54 deaths of young children pinned to the pavement by descending automatic garage doors (referred to, somewhat neutrally, as “entrapment”) over eight years ending in 1990, with many more injured.
+As we approach and enter Annual Garage Door Safety Month, this one statistic provides a sobering reminder of what was then and a reason to be glad for what we may take for granted today.

 The U.S. Consumer Product Safety Commission at that point stepped up and enacted measures that would better ensure garage door safety.
-Though the technology for safety features to prevent entrapment had been developed, There were no enforceable requirements for manufacturers to actually produce doors that included them.
+Though the technology for safety features to prevent entrapment had been developed, there were no enforceable requirements for manufacturers to produce doors that included them.

 - All doors manufactured from that date on had to undergo testing and stringently comply with the Underwriters Laboratories (UL) Standard for Safety, UL 325.
 (These standards have been periodically revised by UL.
 The recent 6th edition safety standards took effect for all garage doors manufactured after 2015.)